Pablo-Ortiz-Lopez/patinajeardiente.com/content/post/clases-patinaje/index.en.md

 ---
 title: "Inline skating classes for all levels"
-description: "Explore the world of inline skating with us"
+description: "Discover the world of inline skating with us!
+From 4 years old and up."
 slug: inline-skating-classes
 date: 2023-08-13
 image: cover2.jpg